harshita2201301024/obsidian/Untitled 8.md

 questions
 1. header file name incase of multi upload
 2. translate to arabic (click of edit icon) functionality missing
-3. changing the dropdown will update header text as wel
+3. changing the dropdown will update header text as well?
+4.